 Call for Hospital Crisis Solidarity - Labour Day and Beyond!

-This call is a response to rank-and-file health care workers feeling alone and abandoned as they experience an unprecedented crisis of working conditions and service provision in hospitals.
+This call is a response to the unprecedented crisis of working conditions and service provision in hospitals.

 ** THE PROPOSAL **